MorphPiece : A Linguistic Tokenizer for Large Language Models: MorphPiece

 \subsection{MorphTable}

-MorphTable is a simple dictionary with keys being the words from English language and values being their respective morphological segmentation.
-To construct MorphTable, we use MorphyNet \cite{morphynet}, which is a database of derivational and inflectional morphology of 15 languages.
-We construct a look-up table of 346,340 words from English language which have been segmented into morphemes from the database.
+MorphTable is a dictionary with keys being the words from English language and values being their respective morphological segmentation.
+To construct MorphTable, I used MorphyNet \cite{morphynet}, which is a database of derivational and inflectional morphology for 15 languages.
+I constructed a lookup table of 346,340 words from English language which have been segmented into morphemes from the database.
 Table \ref{table:morph_freq} shows the frequency count of these segmentations.
-The extreme high number of morphemes come from chemical compounds (e.g dichlorodiphenyltrichloroethane).
-For the purpose of our tokenizer, we created a vocabulary from the set of unique affixes and stems from MorphTable after dropping the entities with less than 5 occurrences.
-This trimmed down version, had 18,304 tokens, and reduced the table size down to 134,943 entries.
+The extreme high number of morphemes comes from chemical compounds (e.g. dichlorodiphenyltrichloroethane).
+For the purpose of MorphPiece, I created a vocabulary from the set of unique affixes and stems from MorphTable after dropping the entities with fewer than 5 occurrences on our training corpus.
+This trimmed version had 18,304 tokens, and table size of 134,943 entries.